What would you do if you found a fossil at a WA State Park? Is it legal to keep?

 stop and leave it, tell a park employee about it, email info about your find to ARTIFACT@parkswa.gov, write down info about your discovery (record where it was found), take at least one photo of it, record the GPS location on a map, and finally DON'T share the info with anyone else.

-When artifacts are found, Collections staff preserve it, research it, and record or catalog it.
-And then, the object makes its way to a proper home, most likely, a museum where others can view it.
-You can learn more here.
+When an artifact is found, Collections staff preserve it, research it, and record or catalog it.
+Then, the object makes its way to a proper home, most likely a museum where others can view it.
+The S.T.E.W.A.R.D. guide can tell you more about the program.

 LOOK: Must-do activities at every national park